Ivanka Trump Is Reportedly Moving To Florida For ‘Political Opportunities’

 A Friday report from CNN claims that Ivanka Trump and Jared Kushner are purchasing a Miami Beach, Florida, home to explore her future in politics.

-“It’s not just the safety that drew Trump to Florida, it is the potential political opportunities of the state itself,” a source working with the Trump family allegedly said.
+“It’s not just the safety that drew Trump to Florida, it is the potential political opportunities of the state itself,” a source working with the Trump family was quoted as saying.

 The source claimed that businesswoman certainly has ambitions in politics.

 CNN noted that Trump has not denied her political ambitions or ruled out a future presidential run.
-Outside of the Oval Office, Adam C. Smith, former Tampa Bay Times editor, said the president’s adviser could also by eyeing a bid for the U.S. Senate.
-Smith argued that Trump would likely be a frontrunner if she challenged Republican lawmaker Marco Rubio for his position.
+Outside of the Oval Office, Adam C. Smith, former Tampa Bay Times editor, said the presidential adviser could also be eyeing a bid for the U.S. Senate.
+Smith argued that she would likely be a frontrunner if she challenged Republican lawmaker Marco Rubio for his position.

 The columnist also highlighted that the first daughter describes herself as a “Trump Republican.”